singnet/dev-portal/tutorials/client/java/index.md

 In order to use a service one needs adding the service API as a dependency of the project.
 API of the service is kept in the platform Registry.
 `snet-maven-sdk-plugin` automates API downloading and unpacking.
-To use the plugin add the following code under `plugins` section of the Maven `pom.xml`:
+To use the plugin add the following code under `plugins` section of the Maven `pom.xml`.

 ```xml
 <plugin>